Ahhhh2016/pomodoro-kanban/README.md

 4. When both settings are configured, timelog entries will only be hidden in card view if both conditions are met

 ## Recent Improvements

+### Due Date Duplication Fix
+- **Prevented Duplicate Due Dates**: Fixed an issue where users could accidentally add multiple due dates to the same card
+- **Smart Replacement Logic**: When setting a new due date, all existing due dates are automatically removed to prevent duplicates
+- **Improved Parsing**: The parser now correctly handles multiple due dates by keeping only the most recent one
+- **Clean Markdown**: Ensures clean markdown output without duplicate due date entries
+- **Enhanced Menu Detection**: Fixed menu detection logic to reliably show "更改截止日期" (Change Due Date) when a due date already exists, preventing confusion about whether a due date is already set

+### Smart Due Date Menu
+- **Intelligent Menu Detection**: The timer menu now automatically detects whether a card already has a due date and displays the appropriate menu option:
+  - Shows "添加截止日期" (Add Due Date) when no due date exists
+  - Shows "更改截止日期" (Change Due Date) when a due date already exists
+- **Improved User Experience**: Users can now clearly understand whether they are adding a new due date or modifying an existing one
+- **Consistent Detection Logic**: Uses the same detection logic as the due date display component for accurate status detection

 ### Timer Settings Priority Fix
 - **Local Settings Priority**: Fixed an issue where board-specific timer settings (pomodoro rounds, break time duration) were not being properly applied.
 Local board settings now correctly take precedence over global settings for all timer-related configurations including: